rvcgit/dzen2bar/README.md

 * xdotool,xrandr & wmctrl
 * inxi [refer the dzensysinfo details and edit with your required syntax for inxi as your distro provides]
 * trayer [optional if needed; for top/bottom right placement whichis auto to execute respective scripts]
-* Font Awesome 6 Free; Nerd Fonts [ to display iconic fonts; RobotoMono Nerd Fonts;UbuntuMono Nerd Fonts; FuraCode Nerd Font, RobotoMono Nerd Fonts, Opendyslexic Nerd Fonts used..
-FYI ] & a bitmap font i love so much from [HERE](https://addy-dclxvi.github.io/post/bitmap-fonts/) and nerd fonts from [HERE](https://www.nerdfonts.com/font-downloads)
+* Font Awesome 6 Free; Nerd Fonts [ link provided below ] & a bitmap font i love so much from [HERE](https://addy-dclxvi.github.io/post/bitmap-fonts/) forthe dzen sysinfo and calendar popup and nerd fonts from [HERE](https://www.nerdfonts.com/font-downloads)
-* Openweather script to pipe weather on bar [included in bin] local-weather [included in bin];forecast uses info from wttr.in, edit dzenbar file for your location
+* Openweather script to pipe weather on bar [included in bin]; edit with your credentials local-weather [included in bin];forecast uses info from wttr.in, edit dzenbar file for your location
 * supportive executable and shell scripts
 * dunst [optional if you like notifiers in regular intervals]